 In a forest a home will need windows with glass and screens.
 The glass windows will keep your home warm in the winter and the screens will keep your home cool in the summer.
 Many homes are made out of brides or aluminum siding.
-The roof on a forest home should be sloped or slanted with gutters so snow and rain can just slide down the roof without damaging anything.
-Nost homes also have functions or air conditioning units to keep the residents comfortable at all times.
+The roof on a forest home should be sloped or slaminum siding.
+The so show and rain can just slide down the roof without damaging anything.
+Most homes also have furnacies or air conditioning units to keep the residents comfortable at all times.